quadvvvv/ModelEarth-feed/README.md

 8.)
 TO DO: Pull in multiple Bluesky RSS feed links by passing in a pipe | separated list of feed urls.
 Add loop when pipes found in the url value in both JQuery feed/view and in our Google Sheet and split on the pipe in the React Feed Player.

 9.)
-Try to add the posts for each Bluesky post in the feed.
+Try to pull the replies for each Bluesky post in the feed.
 Use the screen-grab technique that we use to grab images from news sites that are listed in the feed.
 Scrape the posts from the Bluesky website.
+Grab replies for the top 3 posts.
 If the process doesn't work, leave the attempt commented out.

 ### Building Transparency